 Tech usage scenario in short

-With Distributed data visualisation, Data providers and Data consumers can easily bring their services to end users without developing all the middleware components on their own.
+With Distributed Data Visualisation, Data providers and Data consumers can easily bring the results from their services to end users without developing all the visualization components on their own.

-For exapmle, a LMS company using Moodle, can integrate the Distributed data visualisation directly to Moodle and so focus on their LMS provider role, while this building block do all the Data Space technical operations.
+For exapmle, a LMS company using Moodle, can integrate the Distributed Data Visualisation directly to Moodle and so focus on their LMS provider role, while this building block encapsulates all the logic behind the visualization of the results.

 Functional requirements: